sceckert/Data-and-Culture-Fall-2024/_week9/homework-6.md

 	+ You might browse through facsimiles volumes of *The Strand* in [HathiTrust](https://catalog.hathitrust.org/Record/000642318) or  [Internet Archive](https://archive.org/details/thestrandmagazine?tab=collection&query=Strand&sort=date&and%5B%5D=year%3A%5B1891+TO+1925%5D)
 + If you're interested in the detective story in the *Strand* and beyond...
 	+ You might look at the a subset of the  "author" or "story" CSV files in Adam Hammond and Simon Stern’s [“The Birth of The Modern Detective Story” dataset](https://www.adamhammond.com/bmds/).
 The dataset includes a collection of 439 texts, and two CSV files: one with metadata on authors and one the project team's annotations of these stories.
 You can explore and filter the BMDS dataset in [this Google Colab Notebook](https://colab.research.google.com/drive/1w-kMR66pQtYdMoDsBK1gSQDIxcTCrzp8?usp=sharing).
 		+ For instance: what can we learn by looking at patterns in the *titles* of early detective fiction?
+		+ Or you might use the publication and publisher information from the BMDS dataset and other sources to compare authors and illustrators published in *The Strand* with other magazines.
-+ If you'r interested in editions and rewritings of *The Adventures of Sherlock Holmes*...
++ If you're interested in editions and rewritings of *The Adventures of Sherlock Holmes*...
 	+ You might use [Zotero](https://www.zotero.org/), the Zotero browser extension and [WorldCat](https://search.worldcat.org/) to track down and save bibliographic data on different reprintings of *The Adventures of Sherlock Holmes*
 	+ You might look at non-digital data:
 		+  Richard Lancelyn Green and John Michael Gibson, *A bibliography of A. Conan Doyle* (Oxford: Clarendon Press ; New York : Oxford University Press, 1983).
 Olin Library Stacks: Call Number ; Z8240 .G73 1983